Hal Block: Popular, but problematic

 Even prior to What's My Line?, Block's humor had always been inclined towards the sexual, as far back as a writer for Olsen and Johnson, whose bawdy shows usually involved at least one chorus girl losing her skirt.
 Once when addressing a group of businessmen and secretaries, Block told them, "Where would you men be without your secretaries?
 Probably home with your wives."
 This inclination continued onto the show.
 Once, when the guest was a female disk jockey, Block employed this line of questioning:

 After receiving a positive response to each, Block concluded:

 Block was also in the habit of asking an attractive contestant for her phone number, or in one case, even chasing a female contestant around the desk à la Harpo Marx.
-Although Block intended these faux pas as humor, What's My Line? had built a large segment of their audience which was conservative and regarded it as inappropriate.
+Although Block intended these antics as humor, the more conservative segment of the What's My Line? audience regarded the behavior as inappropriate.

 While Block continued to receive positive press and his jokes during the show were often quoted in newspaper columns, there was also criticism.
-Journalist William S. Schlamm wrote in the June 2, 1952 issue of The Freeman that Block, "on the flimsy ground of being a gag writer, for more than a year has kept claiming dispensation from elementary rules of taste."
-By 1953, producers had given Block repeated warnings about his behavior which he was apparently ignoring.
+Journalist William S. Schlamm wrote in the June 2, 1952, issue of The Freeman that Block, "on the flimsy ground of being a gag writer, for more than a year has kept claiming dispensation from elementary rules of taste."
+By 1953, producers had given Block repeated warnings about his behavior, which he was apparently ignoring.